 Before discussing the two main types of dynamic mics (moving-coil and ribbon), let’s define the main working principle, electromagnetic induction.

 What is electromagnetic induction?
 Electromagnetic induction is the creation of a voltage (electromotive force) across an electrical conductor as the conductor experiences a changing magnetic field.

 Dynamic microphone transducers have permanent magnets built into their cartridges or baffle.
 These magnets provide the magnetic field required for electromagnetic induction.

 Dynamic mics, like all other microphones, have diaphragms that move according to sound waves.
 The diaphragms of dynamic microphones contain the electrically conductive material required for electromagnetic induction.

 As the diaphragm of the dynamic mic moves with varying sound pressure, so too does the conductive material.

 The stationary magnets provide a permanent magnetic field.
-However, as the conductive material changes position within this field, the magnetic field according to the conductive material changes.
+However, as the conductive material changes position within this field, the magnetic field changes according to the conductive material.

 In other words, the magnetic field is permanent, but the diaphragm experiences it differently depending on its position within the field.

 So then, the electrical conductor experienced a changing magnetic field.
 There, electromagnetic induction happens, and a voltage is created across the conductor.

 Because the diaphragm moves back and forth (in alternating directions), this induced voltage is AC.